The Different Kinds of Headaches

 Hypertension Headaches

-Hypertension headaches are usually generalized or are a “hairband” type pain.
+Hypertension headaches are usually generalized or are a “hairband” type of pain.
 This headache is usually worse in the morning and may diminish throughout the day.
 Severe hypertension often causes them.
-But these headaches can be treated with appropriate blood pressure medication and management.
+However, these headaches can be treated with appropriate blood pressure medication and management.

 Migraine with Aura or without Aura